chanmini-kavinya/kafka-order-processing-system/README.md

 # Kafka Order Processing System

 A Kafka-based system for producing and consuming order messages with Avro serialization, real-time price aggregation, retry logic, and a Dead Letter Queue (DLQ).
-The system includes a web dashboard for monitoring order metrics.
+The system also includes a Flask-based web dashboard for real-time monitoring of order metrics.

 ---

 ## Features

 -   Avro serialization for order messages
 -   Real-time price aggregation (running average)
 -   Retry logic for temporary failures
 -   Dead Letter Queue (DLQ) for permanent failures
 -   Dockerized for easy setup
 -   Kafka UI for monitoring
-- Web dashboard for real-time metrics (success rate, DLQ count, running average price, recent prices)
+-   Flask web dashboard for real-time metrics

 ---